 The blended online approach focuses on learning within the context of practice and is flexible to meet student learning needs.
 The certificate covers theoretical understandings of aging and care of older adults across multiple contexts, geriatric assessment. focused study opportunities, and quality improvement (theory and practice).

-**UCalgary will be offering all 2020 Spring/Summer courses on line.
+**UCalgary will be offering all 2020 Spring/Summer/Fall courses on line.